-Section 16 of the Scenic AreaNational Scenic Area Act authorized \$10 million for the construction of recreation facilities plus \$2.8 million specifically to restore and reconstruct abandoned segments of the Historic Columbia River Highway.
-It is strongly recommended that the sites described in the Recreation Development Proposals list be given priority consideration for receipt of the public funds authorized by the Act, as well as consideration from other publicsources in federal, state, or local programs.
-While these majority of these funds have been spent, the Recreation Development Plan can still provide guidance for prioritizing recreation development in the Gorge and for the use of public and private funds in supporting the development of those sites.
+Section 16 of the National Scenic Area Act authorized \$10 million for the construction of recreation facilities plus \$2.8 million specifically to restore and reconstruct abandoned segments of the Historic Columbia River Highway.
+While the majority of these funds have been spent, the Recreation Development Plan can still provide guidance for prioritizing recreation development in the Gorge and for the use of public and private funds in supporting the development of those sites.